 Dry Hire – If you are a voiceover artist with your own portable recording equipment you can dry hire the booth at a discounted rate (subject to availability).
 You don’t get an engineer but you do get a great acoustic space to record in.
-Normally for this service you would provide your own mic but if that’s a problem you can hire one of ours.
+Mic hire available at extra cost.

 Record at dVoicebox and take the audio away to edit elsewhere.

 Call Chris for rates and details on 01926 431535.